-15. AUDIT PROVISIONS
+13. AUDIT PROVISIONS

-The Commonwealth shall have the right, at reasonable times and at a site designated by the Commonwealth, to audit the books, documents and records of the Grantee to the extent that the books, documents and records relate to costs or pricing data for the Grant.
-The Grantee agrees to maintain records which will support the prices charged and costs incurred for the Grant.
-The Grantee shall preserve books, documents, and records that relate to costs or pricing data for the Grant for a period of three (3) years from date of final payment.
-The Grantee shall give full and free access to all records to the Commonwealth and/or their authorized representatives.
+In addition to audit requirements of the Agreement, the Commonwealth shall have the right, at reasonable times and at a site designated by the Commonwealth, to audit the books, documents and records of the Grantee to the extent that the books, documents and records relate to costs or pricing data for the Agreement.
+The Grantee shall maintain records that support the prices charged and costs incurred for the Agreement.
+The Grantee shall preserve books, documents, and records that relate to costs or pricing data for the Agreement for a period of five (5) years from date of final payment or such longer period as required by the Agreement.
+The Grantee shall give full and free access to all records to the Commonwealth and state and federal oversight agencies and their authorized representatives.

-16. DEFAULT
+14. DEFAULT

 - a.
-The Commonwealth may, subject to the provisions of Paragraph 17, Force Majeure, and in addition to its other rights under the Grant, declare the Grantee in default by written notice thereof to the Grantee, and terminate (as provided in Paragraph 18, Termination Provisions) the whole or any part of this Grant for any of the following reasons: - 1) Failure to begin work within the time specified in the Grant or as otherwise specified; - 2) Failure to perform the work with sufficient labor, equipment, or material to insure the completion of the" specified work in accordance with the Grant terms; - Unsatisfactory performance of the work; - Failure or refusal to remove material, or remove and replace any work rejected as defective or unsatisfactory; - 5) Discontinuance of work without approval; - 6) Failure to resume work, which has been discontinued, within a reasonable time after notice to do so; - 7) Insolvency or bankruptcy; - 8) Assignment made for the benefit of creditors; - 9) Failure or refusal within 10 days after written notice by the Granting Officer, to make payment or show cause why payment should not be made, of any amounts due for materials furnished, labor supplied or performed, for equipment rentals, or for utility services rendered; - 10) Failure to protect, to repair, or to make good any damage or injury to property; or - 11) Breach of any provision of this Grant. - b.
-In the event that the Commonwealth terminates this Grant in whole or in part as provided in Subparagraph a. above, the Commonwealth may procure, upon such terms and in such manner as it determines, services similar or identical to those so terminated, and the Grantee shall be liable to the Commonwealth for any reasonable excess costs for such similar or identical services included within the terminated part of the Grant.
+The Commonwealth may, subject to the provisions of Paragraph 15, Force Majeure, and in addition to its other rights under the Agreement, declare the Grantee in default by written notice to the Grantee, and terminate (as provided in Section XI of the Agreement and Paragraph 16, Termination Provisions) the whole or any part of this Agreement for any of the following reasons: - 1) Failure to begin services within the time specified in the Agreement or as otherwise specified; - 2) Failure to perform the services with sufficient labor, equipment, or material to complete the specified work in accordance with the Agreement terms;

+3) 4) 5) Unsatisfactory performance of services;

+Discontinuance of services without approval;

+Failure to resume discontinued services within a reasonable time after notice to do so:

+Insolvency or bankruptcy;

+Assignment made for the benefit of creditors;

+Failure or refusal within 10 days after written notice, to make payment or show cause why payment should not be made, of any amounts due for materials furnished, labor supplied or performed, for equipment rentals, or for utility services rendered;

+9) Failure to protect, to repair, or to make good any damage or injury to property; Failure to comply with the representations made in its application; or 10)

+11) Breach of any provision of the Agreement.